Windokk/Magnet-Launcher/README.md

 ### Review Process
 All contributions will be reviewed by project maintainers.
 Feedback may be provided, and revisions might be requested.
 We appreciate your patience and cooperation during the review process.

-Thank you for contributing to our project!
+Thank you for contributing to my project!

 ## Resources Used